StevenBlack/vocab/million-dollar-words.md

 praise.
 Critics extend kudos to playwrights.

+### kuebiko
+An emotion; A state of exhaustion inspired by acts of senseless violence

 ### labile
 Although the word means unstable in general, it is most frequently used to mean emotionally unstable, as in temperamental or moody.

+### lachesism
+An emotion; The desire to be struck by disaster - to survive a plane crash, or to lose everything in a fire.

 ### lachrymose